OSGeo/OSGeoLive-doc/doc/overview/actinia_overview.rst

-database via HTTP GET, PUT, POST and DELETE requests and to process raster, vector and time series data located in a persistent GRASS GIS database. **Actinia** allows the processing of cloud based data, for example all Landsat 4-8 scenes as well as all Sentinel-2 scenes in an ephemeral databases.
+database via HTTP GET, PUT, POST and DELETE requests and to process raster, vector and time series data located in a persistent GRASS GIS database. **Actinia** allows the processing of cloud based data, for example all Landsat 4-8 scenes as well as all Sentinel-2 scenes in ephemeral databases.
 The computational results of ephemeral processing are available via object storage as GeoTIFF files.